munificent/finch/doc/markdown/objects.markdown

 In Finch, we define those as two separate objects.
 We call the former the "prototype" and the latter the "type object".
 The prototype's job is to be the parent that all instances of this type inherit from.
 That way, they all share the prototype's methods and behave the same.

-The type object's just is to contain the "static" methods that are relevant to the type but not any particular instance of it.
+The type object's job is to contain the "static" methods that are relevant to the type itself but not any particular instance of it.
 Constructors are the most important part of this.

 The convention in Finch is that the type object is named using a singular PascalCased noun, and the prototype is plural.